ssaannttii/Generator01/README.md

 python scripts/run_web_interface.py
 ```

 The server selects a free local port and opens your default browser automatically.
-From the interface you can pick any YAML scene stored in `configs/`, optionally override the RNG seed, and trigger renders directly from the page.
+From the interface you can pick any YAML scene stored in `configs/`, choose a **Calidad de render** preset (`Preview` is ideal for quick iterations), optionally override the RNG seed, and trigger renders directly from the page.
 The resulting PNG preview is displayed inline and—when the **Guardar PNG** toggle is enabled—saved under `output/` with a timestamp.

 The panel also includes a **Debug command console**.
 It executes arbitrary Python code inside the project context, giving you direct access to `SceneConfig`, `generate_star_chart`, `PROJECT_ROOT`, `CONFIG_DIR`, and `OUTPUT_DIR` to perform quick experiments or bug investigations.